telescope-proj/libtrf/docs/network/setup.rst

 recommended.

 Realtek NICs are barely deserving of the term "NIC", and may require disabling hardware offloads if poor performance is experienced.
-See the :doc:`Hardware Offload Configuration <offload>` section.
+See :doc:`offload`.

 RDMA over Converged Ethernet (RoCE) v1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~